graezykev/normalise-your-git-commit-and-push/steps.md

 npx commitlint --from HEAD~1 --to HEAD --verbose
 ```

-> "From HEAD~1 to HEAD" is you latest commit
+> "from HEAD~1 to HEAD" is you latest commit

 You will encounter this error: